mbartok/HtmlConverterBundle/Resources/doc/index.md

 $plainBySimple = $converter->convert($html);
 ```

-You can use the "Guesser" converter which chains all available converters in a reasonable order.
-The guesser
+You can use the special **Guesser** converter which chains all available converters in a reasonable order.
+The
-converter is an implementation of the `ChainConverter`.
-The available converters are registered automatically
+**Guesser** converter is an implementation of the `ChainConverter`.
+The available converters are registered
-by configuration:
+automatically by the bundle configuration:

 1. `lynx`
 2. `html2text`